 With a total score of >90, this sample is considered “Very Fine Robusta”.
 “Fine Robusta” is a sample with scores from 80 to 90.
 From 70 to 80 points, ?sample is considered “Premium Robusta”.

 Not yet/not graded and tested doesn’t mean the coffee isn’t good.
-If you ignore the score story, the final ” Fine Robusta” is still Robusta coffee harvested when the fruit is ripe, red, preliminarily cleaned, without defects, and roasted with the best profile, highlighting the flavor. own taste.
+If you ignore the score story, the final ” Fine Robusta” is still Robusta coffee harvested when the fruit is ripe, red, preliminarily cleaned, without defects, and roasting with the best profile, highlighting the flavor own taste.

-When the coffee is carefully fertilized, with enough water, good soil, when the coffee berries are picked, red, and cleaned, the coffee can always be delicious in its own way.
-CQI’s scale shows that: We cannot compare Robusta with Arabica, but that does not mean that there is no quality Robusta.
-As the ratio of Arabica to Robusta coffee in the world has changed over the decade (in the past it was usually 75:25, but now some researchers think the ratio has reached 60:40) and Climate change, for the writer, Fine Robusta in particular and Robusta, in general, are indispensable for the future of coffee.
+When the coffee is carefully fertilized, with enough water, good soil, when the coffee berries are picked, red, and cleaned, the coffee could always be delicious in its own way.
+CQI’s scale shows that: We cannot compare Robusta coffee beans with Arabica coffee beans, but that does not mean that there is no quality Robusta.
+As the ratio of Arabica to Robusta coffee in the world has changed over the decade (in the past it was usually 75:25, but now some researchers think the ratio has reached 60:40) and , for the writer, Fine Robusta Coffee in particular and Robusta Coffee, in general, are indispensable for the future of coffee.

 - Do you know Vietnamese Coffee Culture and Caphe Vietnam fine in specialty coffee industry?